Gyanalyst/Customer-Analysis---Energy_Drink/README.md

 # Solution
 I analyzed a survey with 10,000 rows to identify the top-preferred energy drink brand, key clients, and their preferences.
 This assists the CodeX marketing team in developing targeted strategies to improve product, brand awareness, and market share.

+# Key analysis:
+✅**Demographic Analysis:**

+• Analyze the demographic characteristics of the respondents, such as age, and gender.

+✅**City-wise Analysis:**

+• Explore the survey response from each city to understand preferences specific to these locations.

+• Compare the responses across the different cities to identify the regional differences in consumer behavior and preferences.

+✅**Competitor Analysis:**

+ • Compare CodeX energy drink's performance with competitors in terms of brand perception, market share, and product offerings.

+✅**Consumer Behavior and Buying Patterns:**

+• Analyze the consumer buying patterns, including frequency of purchase, preferred channels (online or offline), and factors influencing the purchase decisions.

+✅**Brand awareness and Perception:**

+• Analyze the perceptions of the brand, including attributes such as quality, taste, packaging, and value for money, to understand how it is perceived in different markets.

+• Identify areas where the brand perception can be strengthened or improved.

 # Recommendations
 • The primary target audience should consist of males aged 15-45 years.